General Election 2019 timetable

-A general election was held on 12 December 2019.
-This was the timetable of events up to and after the date of the election.
+A general election will be held on 12 December 2019.
+This is the timetable of events up to and after the date of the election.

 Wednesday 6 November - dissolution of Parliament

 Dissolution is the official term for the end of a Parliament.
 It took place at 00.01am on Wednesday 6 November.